mestia/cellxgene-proxy-docker-demo/README.md

 # cellxgene-gateway

-See the Dockerfile, uses python3.9 since cellxgene currently crashes with python3.11.
+See the Docker file for the details.
 Added logout option for the better integration

 # Bugs